jordiwes/IBMiZF2/README.md

-IBMiZF2
+Program Call for IBMi
 =======

-IBM i modules for ZF2
+Program Call IBM i module for ZF2

+Place the "PgmCall" directory in the vendor directory of your ZF2 application.

 I have set up my application.config like so: